zetxx/nopox/README.md

 A proxy like app for nodejs.
+since 0.0.12 its rewritten from scratch without backward compatibility.

 It is written for testing purpose only, for simple req response, as transparent proxy